August 8, 2025: “The White Tomato” is out today! Devin’s fourth album is streaming worldwide. Click here to listen or buy on Bandcamp.

 By My Side features Niki Svara on vocals with Devin, and Christopher Freeman on bass.
 The video from Ravensview Film was directed by Danial J. Smith.

 A fiery and fearless singer/songwriter, Devin Tait blends acoustic cabaret pop with electronic, new-wave inspired rock.
-Equally as comfortable behind a keytar as a drum kit, Tait has a knack for blending upbeat, feel-good anthems with more serious themes while keeping dance beats in the forefront.
+Tait has a knack for blending upbeat, feel-good anthems with more serious themes while keeping dance beats in the forefront.
 An Angeleno at heart, Tait hails from Kansas and has performed from Iceland to Portland and just about everywhere else over the rainbow.

 In 2016, his band, Devin Tait & The Traitors, released the album Mixed Signals featuring the singles Now I Know What I Want, You Leave Me, and All Mixed Up.
 They released an EP titled Spectres in 2014.